 Project-related publications and presentations

-**Fleuß, D. & Helbig, K. (forthcoming): Measuring Nation States' Deliberative Quality: Systematic Challenges, Methodological Pitfalls, and Strategies for Upscaling the Measurement of Deliberation.
-In: Political Studies.
+**Fleuß, D. & Helbig, K. (2020): Measuring Nation States' Deliberative Quality: Systematic Challenges, Methodological Pitfalls, and Strategies for Upscaling the Measurement of Deliberation.
+In: Political Studies. (online first)

 **Esau, K., Fleuß, D., & Nienhaus, S.-M. (2020): Different Deliberative Arenas, Different Deliberative Quality?
 Using a Systemic Framework to Evaluate Online Deliberations on Immigration Policy in Germany.
 Policy & Internet, Special Issue “Political Online Participation and its Effects” (online first).

 **Fleuß, D., Helbig, K. & Schaal, G.S.
 (2018): “Four Parameters for Measuring Democratic Deliberation: Theoretical and Methodological Challenges and How to Respond.”
 In: Politics and Governance,6(1), 11-21. http://dx.doi.org/10.17645/pag.v6i1.1199